 - Hydrolyzed Vegetable Protein (HVP): found in instant soups, hotdogs, sauce mixes, beef stew.
 HVP consists of vegetable (usually soybean) protein that has been chemically broken down to the amino acids of which it is composed.
 It contains MSG and may cause adverse reactions in sensitive individuals.

 - Monosodium Glutamate (MSG): MSG is a known excitotoxin.
-Excitoxins (glutamate, aspartate, cysteine) kill brain cells through a mechanism which causes the cells to fire repeatedly until they self destruct.
+Excitotoxins (glutamate, aspartate, cysteine) kill brain cells through a mechanism that causes the cells to fire repeatedly until they self destruct.
 MSG and aspartame, an artificial sweetener, are the most common excitotoxins.
 In the 1960s, studies found that large amounts of MSG fed to infant mice destroyed a large part of neurons in their brains.

 - Nonyl Alcohol: A synthetic flavoring, colorless to yellow with a citronella oil odor.
-Occurs in oil of orange.
+This occurs in the oil of orange.
 Used in butter, citrus, peach, and pineapple flavorings for beverages, ice cream, ices, candy, baked goods, and chewing gum.
 Also used in the manufacture of artificial lemon oil.
-In experimental animals, this food addtive has caused central nervous system and liver damage.
+In experimental animals, this food additive has caused the central nervous system and liver damage.